epranka/react-collector/docs/examples.md

 ## Simple usage at local level

-This examples shows how to collect multiple elements to a single array
+This example shows how to collect multiple elements to a single array

 ```jsx
 import React, { Component } from "react";